ludblom/wtii/README.md

 ## Linux and MacOS
 1. Install Rust and Cargo from https://rustup.rs/
 2. Run `./install`, the binary will be placed in `~/.local/bin/wtii`

+# Issues
+1. When searching for creatures, the search is not handled asynchronously.
+This makes the UI freeze and is a very bad user experience.
+Want to then add a small loading box or something so that the user know a search is in progress.